cooljingle/memrise-all-typing/README.md

 # Memrise All Typing

-This userscript prevents multiple choice from occuring in typing courses on Memrise, replacing it with a typing prompt.
+This userscript prevents multiple choice from occuring in typing courses on Memrise and Decks by Memrise, replacing it with a typing prompt.

 ### Installation